 How are you doing after the first two weeks of January?
-This is my first soulful conversation I am writing to you in this new fresh year.
 The topic I want to talk with you about is: "Where do you say yes to in 2017?", as it is the month of new beginnings, intentions and goal setting.

 In 2016, I started with intentions like: "I want to create balance and well being."
 And "I want to stay fit and healthy to keep myself cancer free".